canro91/canro91.github.io/_posts/2018-11-17-TheC#DefinitiveGuide.md

 	* `Ctrl + ,`: Navigate to any method in your solution
 	* `Ctrl + .`: Apply a refactor or any action in the current code block
 	* `Ctrl + q`: Search and execute settings or menus of Visual Studio
 * Install some plugins to make your life easier.
-You can take a look at [my Visual Studio setup]({% post_url 2019-06-28-MyVSSetupSharpeningTheAxe %}) for more plugins.
+You can take a look at [my Visual Studio setup]({% post_url 2019-06-28-MyVSSetupSharpeningTheAxe %}) for more settings and extensions.
 	* [Productivity Power Tools](https://marketplace.visualstudio.com/items?itemName=VisualStudioPlatformTeam.ProductivityPowerTools)
 	* [Auto Save](https://github.com/anaisbetts/SaveAllTheTime/issues), no more `Ctrl + S`
 	* [AddNewFile](https://marketplace.visualstudio.com/items?itemName=MadsKristensen.AddNewFile), `Alt + F2` to add a bunch of files in with a single shortcut